Delivering best in class human centered design in government to reimagine one of the nation’s most critical public facing systems.

 Business demands disproportionately had outgrown the solution lifecycle of the initial platform, architecture, and configuration to become inefficient, costly, and extremely difficult to maintain.

-With the cloud platforms now in the mainstream along with other technologies previously unavailable, we leveraged our position as proven innovative thought leaders to develop an ambitious but essential, full spectrum solution, scalable to the meet both current and future demand that create the performance, efficiency, scalability needed.
+With the cloud platforms now in the mainstream along with other technologies previously unavailable, we leveraged our position as proven innovative thought leaders to develop an ambitious but essential, full spectrum solution, scalable to meet both current and future demand that creates the performance, efficiency, scalability needed.

 What started as a small but visionary development pilot has evolved into one of the most active, expansive, and efficient Web Service Platforms of its kind in government.

 By harnessing the power of robotics process automation and advanced data search and management techniques, we helped New York City’s Department of Transportation save the taxpayer an estimated $170M annually.